MassBay COVID-19 Information

 Online — Online classes do not meet at a specific date and time each week (asynchronous delivery).
 Students are required to engage weekly with the material in Blackboard, the MassBay learning management system, and stay on track with submitting assignments.
 Assignments may include videos, recorded lectures, discussion boards, tests, and quizzes and can be completed any time before the assigned deadline (usually weekly).

-Blended — There are a handful of “blended” courses in our automotive, biotechnology, electrical engineering, and health sciences programs that will have on-campus laboratory components in spring 2021.
+Blended — There are a handful of “blended” courses in our automotive, biotechnology, electrical engineering, and health sciences programs that will have on-campus laboratory components in summer 2021.
 Students in blended courses will have scheduled lab meetings on campus and receive a portion of the course instruction remotely or online.
 The proportion of online or remote instruction will vary from course to course.

 Remote and Online Learning Infographic →